With a combination of a small number of people + software + servers and robots

 Once I got used to it, I wanted to understand one area comprehensively, which led me to archival-type reading.

-Archival reading means reading books in one field this way and that, but with a twist.
+Archival reading means reading books in one field this way and that, but with a bit of a twist.

 There are more than 100 books on the shelves of bookstores in any one field, and it is not advisable to read them all.